aivanov61/sudoku-solver/README.md

 #### Input

 Get terminal input and decode it using the commands given.
 It relies on commands given in a specific format (see Commands below).
-It provides a single function.
+It provides a single function:

 - get_cmd() - Wait for, and get, keyboard input.
 It handles exceptions and CTRL-C (keyboard interrupt) and returns a valid command.
 Keyboard input that is not recognized is ignored.

 #### [Rest of classes TBD]